 Should companies not wish to establish in free zones, they can establish “onshore” in the U.A.E.
 However, companies licensed by the economic departments of each Emirate have traditionally been subject to at least a 51% U.A.E. ownership requirement.

 In line with national efforts to incentivize investment and maintain a high ease of doing business, the U.A.E. government has implemented new policies to increase investment opportunities for foreign companies outside of free zones.
 Notably, in September 2018, the U.A.E. issued Federal Law by Decree No. 19 of 2018 Regarding Foreign Direct Investment, which opened up certain business sectors in the U.A.E. mainland to the possibility of 100% foreign ownership.
 In July 2019, the U.A.E. cabinet approved a total of 122 economic activities across 13 sectors-including renewable energy, space, agriculture, and manufacturing – that are eligible for up to 100% foreign ownership.

 The U.S.-U.A.E.
 Business Council has created forums for businesses to engage with the U.A.E.
-Ministry of Economy and other relevant authorities regarding reforms to the U.A.E.’s foreign ownership regulations.
+Ministry of Economy and other relevant authorities such as Dubai FDI regarding reforms to the U.A.E.’s foreign ownership regulations.
 Moreover, it has served as a direct liaison between the business community and U.A.E. authorities.

 At the same time, the Business Council provides vital information about these laws and regulations through its regular media digests and publications such as its June 2018 report on the U.A.E.’s Changes to Foreign Ownership, its January 2019 update on the U.A.E.’s New FDI Law, and its Guide to Doing Business in the U.A.E.